Samara Weaving

 Samara Weaving and Rob Moore

 In March 2019, Samara announced her engagement to her boyfriend Jimmy Warden.
-The couple met when Samara was filming the Netflix horror film "The Babysitter," and Jimmy was its creative producer.
+The couple met while Samara was filming the Netflix horror film "The Babysitter," where Jimmy worked as creative producer.
 Later that same year, they secretly got married.

 Samara's engagement ring